UPDATED JUL 14, 2020

 As much as we love Wawa's warm cup of joe, sometimes we're looking for some artisanal and specialty coffee.
 So the next time you need a java pick-me-up, head over to one of these amazing shops and you’ll be buzzing like a bee in no time!

 The one tough thing about artisanal coffee shops is that the prices can start to burn a hole in your wallet.
-Thankfully, Old City Coffee on Church St. serves fantastic brews at an even better price, made with beans roasted on-site.
-But hey, if you want to spend a little more, order the coffee ice cream shake.
+Thankfully, Old City Coffee on Church St. (with another location in Reading Terminal Market) serves fantastic brews at an even better price, made with beans roasted on-site.
 While the interiors here are inviting, there’s a wide-open green space right next door that’s perfect for dog- and people-watching.

 We can’t make a list of coffee shops without including La Colombe.
 Head over to their flagship Fishtown location for inspiring wall art, a famous draft latte, and a delicious scone.
 Plus, if you’re looking for something a bit stronger, they’ve got a full bar serving up coffee-inspired cocktails!